imposter404/Encoder/README.md

 If we represent `0` as `WHITE` and `1` as `BLACK`

 So we can fill each pixel with `BLACK` or `WHITE`<br>
-So 8 Pixel will correspond to a ASCII number will will lead to a letter.
+So 8 Pixel will correspond to a ASCII number of a letter.